javalin/codeowner-selfmerge-action/README.md

     runs-on: ubuntu-latest

     steps:
-      - uses: actions/checkout@v1
+      - uses: actions/checkout@v4
       - name: Run Codeowners merge check
-        uses: OSS-Docs-Tools/code-owner-self-merge@1.6.5
+        uses: javalin/codeowner-selfmerge-action@master
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 Then you should be good to go.
-Note that I might not have bumped the version in `^`, so double [check the releases.](https://github.com/OSS-Docs-Tools/code-owner-self-merge/releases)
+No version releases are made, so you can use `@master` to get the latest version or use a specific commit hash.

 ### Security